Federal Transit Administration (FTA), United States Department of Transportation (USDOT).

 Federal Interest in Acquiring Land or Facility

 This Notice implements the requirements of 49 U.S.C.
 5334(h)(1)(D).
-Accordingly, FTA hereby provides notice of the availability of the Subject Property further described below.
-Any Federal agency interested in acquiring the Subject Property should promptly notify the FTA.
-If no Federal agency is interested in acquiring the Subject Property, FTA will make certain that the other requirements specified in 49 U.S.C.
+Accordingly, FTA hereby provides notice of the availability of the Property further described below.
+Any Federal agency interested in acquiring the Property should promptly notify FTA.
+If no Federal agency is interested in acquiring the Property, FTA will assure that the other requirements specified in 49 U.S.C.
 5334(h)(1)(A) through (C) are met before permitting the asset to be transferred.

 (Authority: 49 U.S.C.
 5334(h))